Prickly Pear is Everywhere! The Health Benefits of Eating Cactus

 Half of adults age 30 and older suffer from some form of gum disease or gingivitis.
 One of the main symptoms of gum disease is inflammation in your gums.
 If left untreated, gum disease can develop into a much more serious issue called periodontal disease, which may lead to tooth loss.
 The good news is that with proper nutrition and dental care, gum disease is reversible!

 If you have swollen, tender or receding gums, try introducing prickly pear cactus into your diet.
-The anti-inflammatory properties of cactus may help reduce the inflammation and infection in your gums.
+The anti-inflammatory properties of cacti may help reduce the inflammation and infection in your gums.
 You may also want to reevaluate your dental care routine.
 Flossing once a day and brushing in the morning and before bedtime is your first line of defense in improving your gum health.

 Recent research shows that inflammation in the body could be the key that links our overall health to our oral health.
 By consuming foods with anti-inflammatory properties, such as prickly pear, we’re helping to keep gum disease at bay and reduce inflammation elsewhere in the body.